philchi/cse-15l-lab-report/Lab_3.md

         might be more complicated than the widely accepted models would have us believe.
 ```
 because "For people" was only included in the first line.
-`-v` could be a quick alternative for regex.
+`-v` could be a quick alternative for a regex expression that avoids all lines with the argument.
+`-v` could also be useful if you want to delete lines that include the argument.

 ### Option 2: `grep -h`